niknbr/niknbr/README.md

 ### Hi there 👋
-- :egg: Minimalist :scroll: Javascripter
+- :egg: Minimalist :scroll: Javascript enthusiast

 <!--
 **niknbr/niknbr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.